 Does Salt Ruin Your Asphalt Driveway?

-Salt can have negative effects on asphalt driveways, such as widening cracks and making the asphalt brittle over time.
-It’s best to use alternative methods such as sand, CMA, or beet juice to avoid damaging your driveway.
+Salt can adversely affect asphalt driveways such as widening cracks and making the asphalt brittle over time.
+Alternative methods such as sand, CMA, or beet juice are best to avoid damaging your driveway.

 How Do You Deice An Asphalt Driveway?